kevin-bernardi/CudaGrid3D/README.md

 ## Free Volume Computation

-The free volume computation is done with ray-tracing.
+The free volume computation is done with ray-tracing in the 3D grid.
 A ray is casted for each point in the pointcloud.
 The ray starts at the coordinates of the camera and ends at the coordinates of the point in the pointcloud.
 The rays pass through some cells that are marked as free.
 The ray stops before reaching the destination (the point of the pointcloud) if it encounters an obstacle.